 TGbe editor, at D1.3P640L60, change:

-(#4639)(#7257)(#8142)For preamble puncturing in EHT MU PPDU, EHT TB PPDU, and non-HT duplicated PPDU, the signal leakage from the occupied subchannels to the punctured subchannels shall follow the restrictions as described below subject to the puncturing pattern in EHT MU PPDU, EHT TB PPDU, and non-HT duplicated PPDU, respectively.
+(#4639)(#7257)(#8142)(#4627)For preamble puncturing in EHT MU PPDU, EHT TB PPDU, and non-HT duplicated PPDU, the signal leakage from the occupied subchannels to the punctured subchannels shall follow the restrictions as described below subject to the puncturing pattern in EHT MU PPDU, EHT TB PPDU, and non-HT duplicated PPDU, respectively.
 The puncturing pattern in an EHT MU PPDU is indicated by the punctured channel information in U-SIG field(#5657).
-The puncturing pattern in an EHT TB PPDU and non-HT duplicated PPDU is determined by the Disabled Subchannel Bitmap field in the EHT Operation element defined in 9.4.2.311 (EHT Operation element) .
+The puncturing pattern in an EHT TB PPDU and non-HT duplicated PPDU is determined by the Disabled Subchannel Bitmap field in the EHT Operation element defined in 9.4.2.311 (EHT Operation element) and signaled to the PHY via the DISABLED_SUBCHANNEL_BITMAP parameter in the PHYCONFIG_VECTOR.

 Table 36-68—EHT PHY MIB attributes